 Sometimes a good idea can turn into something very bad.
-Social Networking is a good example of this.
-When it was created it was so that people could share thoughts and ideas with like minded people and keep in touch with distant family.
+Social networking is a good example of this.
+It was created so that people could share thoughts and ideas with like-minded people and keep in touch with distant family.
 Then it evolved into the monster it is today.
-It is heavily involved in every aspect of your life now even if you choose not to use it.
+It is heavily involved in every aspect of your life now, even if you choose not to use it.

 How many times do potential employers base their hiring decisions on what they see on social media rather than on the resume?
-How many stories are there of people losing their jobs, health insurance coverage and even their relationships because of something on social media that seemed totally innocent at the time?
-It's obscene the level of personal privacy we have given up in the 21st century and I think most of us do not even realize it has happened.
+How many stories are there of people losing their jobs, benefits and even their relationships because of something on social media that seemed totally innocent at the time?
+It's disturbing how much personal privacy we have given up in the 21st century, and I think most of us do not even realize it has happened.

-When we post on the internet we think we are safe and secure in our own living rooms or offices.
-Perhaps we are sitting in our underwear or in a proper business suit, it really doesn't matter.
-Why?
-It's because we are actually not in a safe and private place we are actually in a very crowded room surrounded by hundreds if not thousands of people on all sides, anyone of whom may, or may not, be listening in on your conversation.
+Most who post on the Internet think they're safe and secure in their private spaces.
+It is a false assumption because they're not in a private place; they're actually in a crowded room surrounded by people on all sides, anyone of whom may, or may not, be listening in on your conversation.

-Even those who are not on your circle lists (ie: Friends lists in Facebook, followers on Twitter, etc.) can still listen in to your conversations via wall posts and general tweets, responses to other tweets, etc. Think of it this way; if you are in a restaurant with your spouse having a conversation over dinner it is reasonable to assume that if you are not a little more careful those at tables around you, even though not specifically involved in your conversation, can still hear what you are saying correct?
+Even those who are not on your social circle lists can still listen in to your conversations via wall posts and general tweets, responses to other tweets, etc. Think of it this way: If you are in a restaurant with your spouse having a conversation over dinner, it is reasonable to assume that those at tables around you, even though they're not specifically involved in your conversation, can still hear what you are saying, correct?
 Same thing with social media, except it is not so much your volume as it is the 'where' and 'what' you are posting that matters more.

 The Illusion of Security

-Don't forget that every website on the internet has a 'sysadmin' and he can see and watch everything on their network.
-So, be sure of it, everything you put up on the internet STAYS on the internet for at least a VERY long time and it can be viewed by a wide variety of people for many different reasons.
-Every time you visit a website your IP address is recorded in a log file somewhere and associated with that website.
+Every website on the internet has a 'sysadmin' and he can see everything on their network.
+So, be sure of it, everything you put up on the internet stays and can be viewed by a wide variety of people for many different reasons.
+Every time you visit a website, your IP address is recorded in a log file somewhere and associated with that website.

 The Illusion of Privacy

-There are other stories out there as well, teachers who have been disciplined for what they have said on Facebook in private chats or in rooms.
-Police officers, various other public officials, etc. I won't bore you with them, just remember there is no privacy on the net and there are countless examples that do not relate specifically to government spying or evil agendas.
+There are stories of teachers who have been disciplined for what was said in private chats or in rooms on sites like Facebook.
+Police officers, various other public officials, etc. I won't bore you with the specifics as they are discussed elsewhere, just remember there is no privacy on the net and there are countless examples that do not relate specifically to government spying or evil conspiracies.
 Don't do, post or say anything on the internet you would not do in public.

 The Illusion of Safety